rachelslaybaugh/shell-novice/03-pipefilter.md

 > ## Learning Objectives
 >
 > *   Redirect a command's output to a file.
-> *   Process a file instead of keyboard input using redirection.
+> *   Process a file using redirection instead of keyboard.
 > *   Construct command pipelines with two or more stages.
 > *   Explain what usually happens if a program or pipeline isn't given any input to process.
 > *   Explain Unix's "small pieces, loosely joined" philosophy.